-Jeffrey N. Boyer has served as Chief Operating Officer, Chief Financial Officer and Treasurer since April 2020.
+Jeffrey N. Boyer has served as Chief Operating Officer since April 2021.
+Mr. Boyer served as Chief Operating Officer, Chief Financial Officer and Treasurer from April 2020 until April 2021.
 Mr. Boyer served as Executive Vice President, Chief Financial Officer and Treasurer from October 2017 until April 2020.
 Mr. Boyer served on the Company's Board from December 2007 until October 2017.
 Mr. Boyer served as Executive Vice President and Chief Financial Officer for Pier 1 Imports, Inc. from June 2015 until October 2017.
 Prior to joining Pier I Imports, Mr. Boyer served as Executive Vice President, Chief Administrative Officer and Chief Financial Officer for Tuesday Morning Corporation from September 2013 until June 2015.
-Mr. Boyer served as Executive Vice President and Chief Operating Officer of 24 Hour Fitness Worldwide Holdings, Inc., from June 2012 until September 2013 and as its Executive Vice President and Chief Financial Officer from April 2008 until June 2012.
+Mr. Boyer served as Executive Vice President and Chief Financial Officer of 24 Hour Fitness Worldwide Holdings, Inc., from June 2012 until September 2013 and as its Executive Vice President and Chief Financial Officer from April 2008 until June 2012.
 Mr. Boyer served as President and Chief Financial Officer of Michaels Stores, Inc. ("Michaels") from July 2007 until April 2008 and Co-President and Chief Financial Officer from March 2006 to July 2007.
 He also held the position of Executive Vice President and Chief Financial Officer of Michaels from January 2003 to March 2006.
 Prior to joining Michaels, Mr. Boyer served as the Executive Vice President and Chief Financial Officer of the Kmart Corporation.
 From 1996 until 2001, he held multiple positions with Sears, Roebuck & Company, advancing to the post of Senior Vice President and Chief Financial Officer.
 He also served in multiple top-level capacities with the Pillsbury Company and Kraft General Foods.
 Mr. Boyer began his career as an accountant with PricewaterhouseCoopers in 1980.